rutupatel21/google-docs-mini/README.md

 * NodeJS version 6.0 or above
 * MongoDB

-Go to main directory and follow below steps:
+To execute, go to main directory and follow below steps:
 * npm install
 * node app.js